-The M&G Group operating margin5 for the period was 47 per cent, continuing the steady improvement achieved over the last 4 years and ahead of the 39 per cent for the full year to 31 December 2011.
+The M&G Group operating margin for the period was 47 per cent, continuing the steady improvement achieved over the last four years and ahead of the 39 per cent for the full year to 31 December 2011.

 M&G continues to provide capital-efficient profits and cash generation for the Prudential Group.
 This is in addition to the strong investment returns generated on the internally managed funds.
-M&G remits a substantial proportion of its post-tax profits to the Group and in the first half of 2012 paid £98 million to the parent.
+M&G remits a substantial proportion of its post-tax profits to the Group and in the first half of 2012 paid $\pm 98$ million to the parent company.